michaelclement/mc-os/README.md

 - At this point, sending a single char to the device will return the ROT13 value of that character, i.e. `echo -n "a" > /dev/cdnull | cat /dev/cdnull` (result will be 'n')
+- Running `dmesg` will show output from the module as it rotates characters.
 - When finished, run `make clean` to unload the module and remove the compiled files.